 Another primary design objective for NAMD is extensibility and maintainability.
 In order to achieve this, it is designed in an object-oriented style with C++.
 Since molecular dynamics is a new field, new algorithms and techniques are continually being developed.
 NAMD's modular design allows one to integrate and test new algorithms easily.
-The structure and design of the program is described in the NAMD Programmer's Guide with sufficient detail to allow additions of such new algorithms.
+If you are contemplating a particular modification to NAMD you are encouraged to contact the developers at namd@ks.uiuc.edu for guidance.